Crypto Council For Innovation

 2 See Nathan Richman, IRS Says 1040 Cryptocurrency Question Is Meant to Be Broad, 177 Tax Notes Federal 868 (Nov.
 7, 2022) (“[Ronald Goldstein of the IRS Office of Associate Chief Counsel] said that taxpayers and their representatives shouldn’t be asking if they should check yes but why they can check no.”).

-Tags: economyIRSLetterpolicysupertax
+Tags: EconomyIRSLetterPolicysupertax

 Tweet